Learning to Drive with Autism

 - Tap into state-level Vocational Rehabilitation Services to provide financial support for instruction.

-- Identify and promote acquisition of independent life skills in diverse domains, including: personal hygiene, health, food preparation, housekeeping, and transportation.
+- Early in adolescence, begin preparing for adulthood by identifying and promoting the acquisition of independent life skills in diverse domains, including: personal hygiene, health, food preparation, housekeeping, and transportation.

 - Provide plenty of parent-supervised practice driving in partnership with professional driving instruction: The TeenDrivingPlan Practice Guide offers evidence-based instruction in six driving environments, at night, and in inclement weather.
 Learn how to choose a driving school.